 - Provide biological samples: After the scan, research staff will provide you with a saliva collection kit and buccal swab kit.
 A blood sample may be requested if it was not yet collected in RISE-Up EA.
-Lastly, we will send you home with a stool sample collection kit to collect a pea-size amount of stool that you will then mail back to us after collection. - Complete various tasks: You will engage in both fun and relaxing tasks inside of the scanner.
+You will also be provided with a stool sample collection kit either before or after your in-person study visit.
+You will be asked to collect a pea-sized amount of stool and store the sample in a provided container and opaque bag.
+The completed sample will then be brought to the in-person session or mailed to our study team. - Complete various tasks: You will engage in both fun and relaxing tasks inside of the scanner.
 In addition, task trainings and additional cognitive tasks will be administered outside of the scanner.